gethin101/GG-Battle-robot/BOM.md

 ## Remote Components

-**Will also probably need funds for 3D printing but I have left it for now**

 **Totals £82.32 or $112.29** with shipping factored in

 **Note**: I had to make some changes to the BOM as prices had changed since the last project submission